The Discrepancy Model: What You Need to Know

 Many schools still use the discrepancy model.
 But many others are now using different models.
 Here’s what you need to know.

 The discrepancy model is a way to capture and compare a student’s scores on different types of tests.
-It compares assessments of a child’s intellectual ability () with how much progress he’s making in school (his academic achievement).
+It compares assessments of a child’s intellectual ability () with how much progress they’re making in school (academic achievement).

 For example, say your fifth grader’s IQ falls in the average range.
-The expectation would be for him to be reading at a typical fifth-grade level.
-But say his scores show that he’s actually reading at a second-grade level.
-In that case, there’s a discrepancy between what the IQ test said he’s capable of (ability) and his actual reading level (achievement).
+The expectation would be for them to be reading at a typical fifth-grade level.
+But say your child’s scores show that they’re actually reading at a second-grade level.
+In that case, there’s a discrepancy between what the IQ test said your child is capable of (ability) and their actual reading level (achievement).

 For decades, schools were required to use the discrepancy model.
 But in 2004, when IDEA was reauthorized, that changed.
 The law now says that states can use the discrepancy model if they choose.
 However, it allows them to use other models instead of or along with the discrepancy model.